 Or.. is it?

-Banded mongooses that pick warthogs clean; ants that lovingly care for caterpillars; oxpeckers that attach themselves to giraffes and zebras; Aztec ants that defend their host plant against intrusive monkeys; and fish that simply feed on any leftovers that drop from the sky – wild relationships can be found everywhere, from the driest deserts to the deepest, darkest jungles.
+Banded mongooses that pick warthogs clean; ants that lovingly care for caterpillars; oxpeckers that attach themselves to giraffes and zebras; Aztec ants that defend their host plant against intrusive monkeys; and rodents that crack nuts so heavy and robust they could kill you if they hit you crashing down – wild relationships can be found everywhere, from the driest deserts to the deepest, darkest jungles.